Is Environmental Health & Safety (EHS) Recession-Proof?

 During a recession, organizational leaders may be forced to examine each department to uncover opportunities for reducing operational overhead—“safety” isn’t special or different from human resources or accounting, in that respect.
 Financial pressure or stress—to sustain a measure of performance, to return value to shareholders, or even to maintain solvency—often drives organizational decision-making, from the top on down.

-In 2008, the U.S. economy began shedding nearly 800,000 jobs a month.
+In 2008, the U.S. economy shed nearly 800,000 jobs a month.
 Businesses with 500 or fewer employees—“Small businesses”—accounted for 60% of private sector job losses.
 As you might expect, fewer business were started during the period, small business loans declined sharply, and optimism declined.
-Businesses with 500 or more employees—“Large businesses”—also felt the impacts of massive job lost, tighter access to credit and capital, along with the steep drop in optimism as measured by the Institute for Supply Management (ISM) Index, which surveys purchasing managers to capture a leading economic indicator.
+Businesses with 500 or more employees—“Large businesses”—also felt the impacts of massive job loss and tighter access to credit and capital.

-Historically, the business world has viewed safety as a “necessary evil”, draining budget, interrupting productivity, and disrupting more profitable activities.
+Historically, the business world has viewed safety as a “necessary evil,” draining budgets, interrupting productivity, and disrupting more profitable activities.
 Career safety professionals who have weathered one economic crisis can speak to this old attitude.

 Since works compensation claims typically increase during a recession—workers comp is typically more lucrative than unemployment benefits—the need for active claims management also increases.
 Intensive case management efforts, in alignment with Return-to-Work programs, bring productive employees back to the job faster, reduce the expense of medical costs, and lead to quicker case resolution, saving employers real dollars.

 Not only does safety management have the potential to improve outcomes during an economic downturn in several major ways, it is essential for controlling risk in times when tolerance for adverse events is extremely low.
-All of the risks covered here exist no matter how the economy is performing, it is just that they are more damaging in the context of recession.
+All of the risks covered here exist no matter how the economy is performing, they are just more damaging in the context of recession.